mariogemoll/mariogemoll.com/content/normalizing-flows.md

 # [[ page-title ]]

+The following is a description of the basics of normalizing flows.
+It focuses on the core coupling-layer mechanism introduced in the [[ ref-dinh-et-al-2014 (NICE) ]] and [[ ref-dinh-et-al-2016 (Real NVP) ]] papers (using alternating affine transformations with tractable Jacobians) but omits architectural extensions (such as multiscale structure and normalization layers) that appear in full-sized flow models.
+For a broader overview, plase refer to the [further reading](#further-reading) section at the end.

 Applying a function to a random variable turns it into another random variable.
 For example, think about applying a simple "scale and shift" linear transformation to a 1D random variable $Z$ to create a random variable $X$: